Edred or Eadred, was the son of Edward the Elder by his third wife, Edgiva, daughter of Sieghelm, Ealdorman of Kent.

 Over the years, the wasting disease that Edred suffered from caused severe deterioration of his health, he died on 23rd November, St.Clement's Mass Day, 955, only in his thirties, at his palace at Frome in Somerset.
 As he had never married, he left no direct heir and was succeeded by his nephew, Edwy.
 Edred was buried amongst his ancestors of the House of Wessex at Winchester Cathedral.

-The Mortuary chests in Winchester Cathedral purports to contain Eadred's bones.
+The Mortuary chests in Winchester Cathedral purport to contain Eadred's bones.
 Scientists from Bristol University now plan to examine the skeletal remains of the Saxon kings Edred, Egbert and Ethelwulf.
 The chests have been placed in the Lady Chapel of the cathedral to allow examinations to be carried out without removing them from consecrated ground.
 A Heritage Lottery Fund grant has been applied for to finance the project.
 Experts from Bristol University will use the DNA techniques, team leader Professor Mark Horton has stated 'The preliminary findings are very exciting.'